 Immature bedbugs, called nymphs, shed their skins five times before reaching maturity and require a meal of blood before each shedding.
 Under favorable conditions the bugs can develop fully in as little as a month and produce three or more generations per year.

-Although they are a nuisance, they do not transmit diseases.
+Although they are a nuisance, they are not thought to transmit diseases.

 Where Bed Bugs Hide